cjephuneh/django-authentication-API/README.md

 python manage.py runserver
 ```

-Visit http://localhost:8000/ in your browser for access this app;ication.
+Visit http://localhost:8000/ in your browser for access this application.

 ### License